GitEnricoNeko/srahunter/PULL_REQUEST_TEMPLATE.md

-# Pull Request Template for SRAHunter
+# Pull Request Template for srahunter

-Thank you for contributing to SRAHunter!
+Thank you for contributing to srahunter!
 To help us review your pull request efficiently, please provide the following information:

 ## Description
 Please include a summary of the change and which issue it addresses.
 Ensure there's a corresponding issue that this PR addresses.